Noah-R/taxidata/README.md

 https://data.cityofnewyork.us/City-Government/Demographic-Profiles-of-ACS-5-Year-Estimates-at-th/8cwr-7pqn

 This data provides, in xlsx format, demographic information for each of New York City's Neighborhood Tabulation Areas, or NTA's.
-A whole bunch of information is provided, this repository only uses data on racial composition, average income, and total population.
+A whole bunch of information is provided, this repository only uses data on racial composition, average income, average age, and total population.

 The TLC taxi zones are roughly based on these NTA's, but many NTA's are split into multiple TLC zones, especially in Manhattan, and one TLC zone(Zone 55, Coney Island) combines two NTA's.
 They're also encoded differently, and as far as I could find there isn't any published list matching the two to each other, so the conversions between them are done from comparisons made, by hand, by me, by looking at two side-by-side maps.
 I think it's all right, but it's always possible that I mistyped or misread something.